 You may also be interested in

-There are few things in this life more confusing and worrying than money issues.
-This guide is for you if you receive benefits or tax credits and live with an unamrried partner.
-We want to help you get what you are entitled to and avoid all the stress and upset that problems with benefits cause.
+There are few things in life more confusing and worrying than money issues.
+This guide is for you if you receive benefits or tax credits and live with an unmarried partner.
+We want to help you get what you are entitled to and avoid the stress and upset that problems with benefits cause.

 This information will also help if you are not living with your partner but a benefits office believes you are, if you moving in with your partner, or if your relationship has ended.